Acupuncture for Hypothyroidism in London: Supporting Energy and Metabolism Naturally

 Scientific research has shown acupuncture’s potential to modulate thyroid hormones and support the hypothalamic-pituitary-thyroid axis, helping restore balance naturally.

 A 42-year-old woman came to George with fatigue, weight gain, and feeling constantly cold despite being on thyroid medication.
-Pulse diagnosis revealed Kidney Yang deficiency with Liver Qi stagnation — a classic pattern behind slowed metabolism and stress-related exhaustion.
+Pulse diagnosis revealed an underactive thyroid aggravated by weak kidney strength, inefficient digestion due to heavy foods in the diet with a congested, inflamed liver - a classic pattern behind slowed metabolism and stress-related exhaustion.

-Her acupuncture plan focused on warming the Kidney system, moving Liver Qi, and strengthening digestion.
+Her acupuncture plan focused on regulating thyroxine production in the thyroid gland itself, strengthening the kidneys, resolving systemic inflammation, strengthening digestion and cleaning the liver.
 Within a few weeks, her energy improved, she reported feeling “warmer from within,” and her mental focus returned.

-If fatigue, low mood, or thyroid issues are holding you back, book a consultation with George at georgemonkhouse.com.
+If fatigue, low mood, or thyroid issues are holding you back, book a consultation with George.
 Discover how acupuncture and pulse diagnosis can help you restore natural energy and balance your metabolism.

 #AcupunctureLondon #Hypothyroidism #ThyroidHealth #PulseDiagnosis #NaturalHealing